Sam-AEC/Sam-AEC/README.md

 I write Dynamo scripts and Python tools that turn Revit from a drawing application into a production system — where walls join correctly, sections align automatically, and façade configurations follow rules instead of tribal knowledge.

 Fifteen years in construction.
 Background in façade engineering.
-Six Sigma Black Belt approach to reducing variation in how models behave.

 **Languages:** English • Nederlands • Türkçe • العربية